CiscoVE/DirectoryBundle/README.md

 Note that in this case you do not need to specify an encoder in your `security.yml` file, as the password validation is handled by the directory you're authenticating against.

+An example security configuration might look like this:

+    security:
+        providers:
+            ldap:
+                id: cisco.ldap.userprovider
+        firewalls:
+            main:
+                pattern: ^/
+                anonymous:  true
+                simple_form:
+                    authenticator: cisco.ldap.authenticator
+                    check_path:    CiscoSystemsDirectoryBundle_logincheck
+                    login_path:    CiscoSystemsDirectoryBundle_login
+                logout:
+                    invalidate_session: true

+If you need to do more with your User objects than simply authenticating them, extend the user provider from this bundle and replace it in the above example.

+Don't forget to import the routing for this bundle in your main `routing.yml` file:

+    ldap:
+        resource: "@CiscoSystemsDirectoryBundle/Controller"
+        type:     annotation

+You will likely also want to override the login template.

 [1]: symfony.com/doc/current/cookbook/security/custom_password_authenticator.html